[This is Step 2 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

-You will be at a competitive disadvantage with a generic, one-size-fits-every-opportunit resume.
+You will be at a competitive disadvantage with a generic, one-size-fits-every-opportunity resume.
 When you are focused one or two jobs, you can customize your resume for each kind of job - emphasizing the skills, experience, and training you've had for that particular job.
 This shows your fit for the job, and it also shows your interest.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on Google+
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.